By Theresa Miller, Citrix CTP, VMware vExpert, Microsoft MVP

 Purpose-built tools that have embedded intelligence and automation also bring data together from all IT elements that could potentially impact an end-user session.
 Now IT admins don’t have to hunt and peck for root cause like I did; instead, they have immediate access to data that can identify if the issue is with the application, network, server, hypervisor host, end-user behavior, or within the Citrix infrastructure.
 By having full visibility in a single screen, all the finger-pointing across teams is stopped and issues are resolved more quickly in a collaborative fashion.

 With intelligent monitoring and troubleshooting software for Health IT, admins get expedited insights into root cause of where the technology problem is located when a ticket is opened around EHR or session performance issues.
 In evaluating software, the solution should be able to quickly identify the issue anywhere in your technology stack.
 It also must know healthcare systems and have the ability to extract performance data from the EHR system (Cerner, Epic, MEDITECH, Allscripts, etc).
-This is even more critical given the emphasis of telehealth today.
 With increased visibility, IT professionals can more easily anticipate, troubleshoot, and document end-user experience issues.
 This ensures that your IT administrators can keep systems online, ultimately keeping your business online and delivering a seamless experience for clinicians and patients.